risingwavelabs/rfcs/rfcs/0051-emit-on-close-stream-executor.md

 Compared with the normal stream executor, the EMIT ON CLOSE executor needs to buffer the data until the result is complete.
 A general component `SortBuffer` is introduced here for executors.
 SortBuffer consists of two parts, SortBufferCache and SortBufferTable.
 - SortBufferTable
-  - A state table to persist the buffered data.
+  - A stateTable to persist the buffered data.
   - The primary key's first column is a watermark column.
 We call it as **sort key**
 - SortBufferCache
   - A row cache on the SortBufferTable